FederatedAI/FATE/federatedml/util/README.rst

       1 0 1 0
       1 1 0 1

-:tag:value input format: the input DTable's value is a list of tag:value, like a mixed svm-light and tag input-format. data io module first aggregates all tags occurred in input table, then changes all input line to one-hot representation in sorting the occurred tags by lexicographic order, then fill the occur item with value. e.g. assume values is
+:tag-value input format: the input DTable's value is a list of tag:value, like a mixed svm-light and tag input-format. data io module first aggregates all tags occurred in input table, then changes all input line to one-hot representation in sorting the occurred tags by lexicographic order, then fill the occur item with value. e.g. assume values is
    ::

       a:0.2 c:1.5